scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Figure :ref:`fig:tgv-run-time-errors` shows the computational cost of PINN and PetIBM in terms of the desired accuracy versus the required wall time.
 We only show the PINN results of 8 A100 GPUs on this figure.
 We believe this type of plot may help evaluate the computational cost in engineering applications.
-According to the figure, for example, achieving an accuracy of :math:`10^{-2}` at :math:`t=2` requires less than 20 seconds for PetIBM with 1 K40 and 6 CPU cores, but it requires more than 8 hours with at least 1 A100 GPU.
+According to the figure, for example, achieving an accuracy of :math:`10^{-2}` at :math:`t=2` requires less than 20 seconds for PetIBM with 1 K40 and 6 CPU cores, but it requires more than 8 hours for PINN with at least 1 A100 GPU.

 .. figure:: tgv-sim-time-errors.png
    :align: center